TylerLu/EDUGraphAPI-PHP/README.md

 ## Register the application in Azure Active Directory

-1. Sign into the new azure portal: [https://portal.azure.com/](https://portal.azure.com/).
+1. Sign into the new Azure portal: [https://portal.azure.com/](https://portal.azure.com/).

 2. Choose your Azure AD tenant by selecting your account in the top right corner of the page: